-For the breadth of her introspective hiatus, the giant’s eyes did not stray, yet his expression had now changed to one of concern.
-She answered his look with an overbearingly scornful one that contained the extent of her misdirected inner ire, her upper lip curling to reveal teeth.
+For the breadth of her introspective hiatus, the giant’s eyes did not stray, yet its expression had now changed to one of concern.
+She answered its look with an overbearingly scornful one that contained the extent of her misdirected inner ire, her upper lip curling to reveal teeth.
 Careful who you pity, beast.
 The standstill of their wills endured even as an inexplicable iridescence travelled across their faces in sundered bouts.
-The giant, despite all his indomitableness, was the first to look away.
+The giant, despite all its indomitableness, was the first to look away.
 To win a contest of stubbornness is invariably to lose.
 She snarled with irritation, then looked away.
-Her vehemence, however ardent, was utterly abated when her sight joined his.
+Her vehemence, however ardent, was utterly abated when her sight joined the giant’s.
 A nebulaic cloud glid there amongst the petrified trees, dispelling darkness along its path, casting shadows long and black, shifting like ravens in flight.
 The cloud assumed varied forms and was never for a moment still as it travelled towards the clearing.

 The giant watched on entranced.
 At his side, the girl was gone.
-In her stead stood a woman, her features wisened by the returning imminence of the hunt.
+In her stead stood a woman, her features enwisened by the returning imminence of the hunt.
 A mild draft tugged her hair and clothes towards the wandering nebula.
 She stood her ground firmly, in full possession of her senses anew, and it was a terrifying sight to behold.

 Do not intervene, she commanded the giant.
 And then, she was gone.

 The Shaman took shape as it crossed into the starlit clearing.
 It paused as though surprised at its sudden transformation, and looked up into the sky.
-Its misshapen face disorganized itself into a scowl and it squinted and growled, setting forth again hunched, mumbling to itself in a gravelly voice that never left its throat.
+Its misshapen face disorganised itself into a scowl and it squinted and growled, setting forth again, hunched, mumbling to itself in a gravelly voice that never left its throat.
 The woman spared no glance for the unravelling phenomenon.
 For the sanctum of her intricate garments, she had withdrawn a flexible bone wand which now spun between her fingers, the glowing half-relics encrusted at each end forming an uninterrupted circle of violet in the gloom.
 Her hand lowered to the ground, she set off with such voracious swiftness as to become indistinguishable amongst the trees.

 Hya-hya-hya, cackled the Shaman, which, by its nature, was prey to none.
 If the hunt awakened in her another state, one of pure instinct and wisdom; to be hunted awakened nothing at all in a Shaman but derision.
 The spinning violet wand had revealed her presence.
 The ominous creature did not alter its step.
-It carried on as though gaping the clearing were its only concern.
-As she reached the three-quarter mark of her arch around the clearing, she spared a glance at the giant concealed somewhere along the rim, but found only darkness in his stead.
+It carried on as though gapping the clearing were its only concern.
+As she reached the three-quarter mark of her arch around the clearing, she spared a glance at the giant concealed somewhere along the rim, but found only darkness in its stead.

 Do not intervene, she grunted aloud, emboldened now that her stealth had been betrayed.
 She did not break stride, confident that she may still seal the perimeter in time.
 Unable to locate the giant, she returned to studying the creature, searching for any hint that may facilitate its capture.
 Shamans, although invariably humanoid, were of lost or corrupted humanity.
-This particular manifestation seemed a hub from which outstretched many smaller demons fastened to it by a myriad of string.
+This particular manifestation was a mobile hub from which outstretched many smaller demons fastened to it by a myriad of string.
 Their disheartening wails and whines, though fainter than a whisper, perturbed the air, as they floated to the extent of their freedom and back.
 The expression of their collective despair seemed to lend an edge to the master of string’s step, a certain superciliousness to its sinister sneer.
 It walked on hunched, unperturbed, inching ever closer to the edge of the glade.
 The odd regal stature it assumed created an odd distortion that belied its grotesque malformations and apparent dementia.
 Look upon me and tremble, its countenance seemed to suggest.
-And yet, once more, its skeletal frailty so thoroughly betrayed the thinly veiled affectation.
+And yet, once more, its skeletal frailty thoroughly betrayed the thinly veiled affectation.
 Unable still to abstract the intimation that her observations revealed, she focused all her being on covering the ground left.

 And in that moment, it dawned on her that she would never make it in time.
-The Shaman was, by now, but a few strides from the regaining the cover of forest.
+The Shaman was, by now, but a few strides from regaining the cover of forest.
 She knew there would be no other chance.
 How she repented her admonishment of the giant.
-For a moment, she thought to call out for his help, but her desperate speed had left her lungs screaming for air.
-The end of the circle was in sight, when she suddenly came to a halt.
+For a moment, she thought to call out for its help, but her desperate speed had left her lungs screaming for air.
+The end of the circle was in sight, when she came to a abrupt halt.
 The sudden decision surprised even herself.
 Within a few breaths, she accumulated enough air and yelled.